• Skip to primary navigation

 2. Wash and pit apricots.
 Dice into ¼ inch pieces.

 3. In a large sauce pot, combine apricots, water, lemon juice and pectin.
 Stir well and bring to a boil over medium low heat.
-As the mixture heats, use potato masher to mash to apricots.

-4. Once mixture reaches a boil that cannot be stirred down, add sugar, stirring well.
-Bring back to a rolling boil and boil for 1 minute, continuing to stir.
+5. Once mixture reaches a boil that cannot be stirred down, add sugar, stirring well.

-7. If you are canning the jam, ladle hot jam into hot jars, leaving a ¼″ head space.
-Wipe the rims of the jars with a clean cloth dipped in vinegar.
-Top with lids and secure tightly with rings.
-Place jars into a boiling water bath and boil, fully submerged, for 10 minutes.
-Carefully remove jars and place on a dish towel to cool.
+5. Carefully remove jars and place on a dish towel to cool.
 You should hear ‘pops’ as the lids seal.
 Wait up to 24 hours and check that the jars have sealed by pressing down on the center of the lids.
 If a lid ‘clicks’ or is able to be pushed down, it hasn’t sealed properly.
 You can store unsealed jars in the fridge or re-process them in the water bath.
 Sealed jars can be stored in the pantry until ready to use, up to 18 months.

 Notes

 • If you prefer a smoother jam without chunks, puree apricots in a blender or food processor prior to cooking.
-Measure after pureeing.
+Measure fruit after pureeing.

 • You are welcome to peel the apricots if you'd like, but I prefer to leave the peels on because they are not very noticeable in the final product, they add a bit of fiber, and they are just a pain to remove!